balderdashy/sails/docs/concepts/File Uploads/File Uploads.md

 Sails comes with a powerful "body parser", [Skipper](https://github.com/balderdashy/skipper), which makes it easy to implement streaming file uploads&mdash;not only to the server's filesystem (i.e. hard disk), but also to Amazon S3, MongoDB's gridfs, or any other supported file adapter.

+Sails does not automatically virus scan file uploads, or do any other attempt to detect whether uploaded files might be infected, broken, or unusual.
+If you allow users to upload and share files with each other, it is your responsibility to protect your users from each other.
+Always assume any request coming into your server could be malicious or misrepresent itself.

 ### Uploading a file